dangnguyenngochai/Llama_from_scratch/README.md

-The implementation is done in the notebook.
+# Credit:
+- This implementation is just a replication of this repo: https://github.com/bkitano/llama-from-scratch.
+All credit to the author